 At Vita Group we take privacy seriously and we are committed to protecting it.

-This policy explains when and why Vita Group collect personal information about individuals who are customers, prospective future customers, previous customers, users of our websites, social media channels and any of the Group companies’ apps and other individuals who may be connected to them, how this information is used, the conditions under which it may be disclosed to others and broadly how it is kept secure.
+This policy explains when and why Vita Group collect personal information about individuals who are customers, prospective future customers, previous customers, users of our websites, social media channels and other individuals who may be connected to them, how this information is used, the conditions under which it may be disclosed to others and broadly how it is kept secure.

 Who We Are (Data Controller)